angular/angular/aio/content/guide/using-libraries.md

-# Use published libraries
+# Usage of Angular libraries published to npm

-When building Angular applications you can take advantage of sophisticated first-party libraries, such as [Angular Material][AngularMaterialMain], as well as rich ecosystem of third-party libraries.
+When you build your Angular application, take advantage of sophisticated first-party libraries, as well as rich ecosystem of third-party libraries.
+[Angular Material][AngularMaterialMain] is an example of a sophisticated first-party library.
-See the [Angular Resources][AioResources] page for links to the most popular ones.
+For links to the most popular libraries, see [Angular Resources][AioResources].

 ## Install libraries

 Libraries are published as [npm packages][AioGuideNpmPackages], usually together with schematics that integrate them with the Angular CLI.
-To integrate reusable library code into an application, you need to install the package and import the provided functionality where you will use it.
+To integrate reusable library code into an application, you need to install the package and import the provided functionality in the location you use it.
-For most published Angular libraries, use the Angular CLI `ng add <lib_name>` command.
+For most published Angular libraries, use the `ng add <lib_name>` Angular CLI command.

-The `ng add` command uses a package manager such as [npm][NpmjsMain] or [yarn][YarnpkgMain] to install the library package, and invokes schematics that are included in the package to other scaffolding within the project code, such as adding import statements, fonts, and themes.
+The `ng add` Angular CLI command uses a package manager to install the library package and invokes schematics that are included in the package to other scaffolding within the project code.
+Examples of package managers include [npm][NpmjsMain] or [yarn][YarnpkgMain].
+Additional scaffolding within the project code includes import statements, fonts, and themes.

-A published library typically provides a README or other documentation on how to add that lib to your application.
+A published library typically provides a `README` file or other documentation on how to add that library to your application.
 For an example, see the [Angular Material][AngularMaterialMain] documentation.

 ### Library typings